Medicaid → State Stories of Medicaid Coverage → Illinois

-Illinois’ MCO mock claims pilot began in October 2020 and was funded by Meridian in partnership with IPHI.
+Illinois’ MCO mock claims pilot ran from October 2020 to October 2021 and was funded by Meridian in partnership with IPHI.
 The objectives of this pilot were to identify effective recruitment strategies and test claims and data sharing processes.
 The goal was to learn how stakeholders work together to provide the National DPP lifestyle change program and to use a mock claims process to prepare organizations for achieving Medicaid coverage of the National DPP lifestyle change program.
 No actual money was exchanged as part of the process.
 This unique pilot helped to shape and test the recommended National DPP lifestyle change program Medicaid benefit design.

 Online Resource: Chicago CARES to Prevent Diabetes

 The Chicago Department of Public Health, in partnership with IPHI, created a website called Chicago CARES to Prevent Diabetes to support their diabetes prevention initiative.
 The website, which is available in both English and Spanish, presents educational health information, including factors that increase risk for developing prediabetes and type 2 diabetes.
 In addition to details on the National DPP lifestyle change program, the site displays written testimonials from participants and information on existing programs in the Chicago area.
 The site also includes information for CDC-recognized organizations, including training videos, customizable tools, and frequently asked questions surrounding Medicaid coverage and enrollment.
 Funding for this website came from a CDC 1817 grant.